voxie/training-modules/Infrastructure/AWS/elb_and_autoscaling.md

 The Test

-1. Create an autoscaling group with a launch configuration for a R
+1. Create an autoscaling group with a launch configuration equal to the nginx ami that you created from the [Packer Module](https://github.com/generationtux/training-modules/blob/infrastructure-modules/Infrastructure/Automation/packer.md) set the default number of nodes to be 5.

+2. Configure a load balancer to point at the auto scaling group, connect to the load balancer in the browser using the default domain name configured for the elb.